tannerdolby/cpp-markdown-parser/README.md

 # mdparse
-A Markdown parser written in C++ to convert Markdown files to HTML.
-The parser supports setting element attributes inline within Markdown files for certain elements. docs are in progress
+Markdown parser written in C++ to convert Markdown files to HTML.
+Working on adhering to the CommonMark spec.
+This parser supports setting element attributes inline within Markdown files for certain elements.

 ## Usage
 Provide an input Markdown file path and the parser will generate a resultant HTML file at the given output path.

-Two command line arguments must be specified:
+Two command line arguments must be specified when executing the main file:

 1. Input file path
 2. Output file path